 In the reduced foraging time scenario (Scenario 1), we predicted that wild dogs would spend less time hunting on hot days.
 To test this hypothesis, we analysed continuous outcome variables describing hunt duration, start time, and stop time, within the morning, evening, and night-time periods.
 We also analysed hunt intensity as a continuous outcome variable, as well as a binary outcome variable describing whether or not a hunt was recorded during each period.
-Only 10% of hunting periods occurred during midday (accounting for 2% of daily activity), so these were not subjected to statistical analyses.
-For each of these outcome variables, we constructed Generalised Linear Mixed Models (GLMMs) using the package nlme (Pinheiro et al. 2015) in R (R Core Team 2015), with Gaussian error distribution for the continuous outcome variables and binomial error distribution for the binary outcome variable.
+Only 10% of hunting bouts occurred during midday (accounting for 2% of daily activity), so these were not subjected to statistical analyses.
+For each outcome variable, we constructed Generalised Linear Mixed Models (GLMMs) using the package nlme (Pinheiro et al. 2015) in R (R Core Team 2015), with Gaussian error distribution for the continuous outcome variables and binomial error distribution for the binary outcome variable.
 Each model included the identity of individual animals as a random effect.
 Temperature was included as an explanatory variable; for morning and evening hunts the temperature variable was maximum temperature (in °C) on the day of the hunt, while the variable for night-time hunts was maximum temperature during the preceding daytime period.

 Although our hypotheses concerned the potential effects of temperature, we included three other explanatory variables known to influence activity patterns of wild dogs (Woodroffe, Groom & McNutt 2017; Rabaiotti & Woodroffe 2019).
-The first of these variables described whether or not the pack was denning.
-This variable was included because African wild dogs are more active during the denning period, presumably due to the energetic demands of raising a litter (Woodroffe, Groom and McNutt 2017, Rabaiotti and Woodroffe 2019).
+The first of these variables described whether or not the pack was denning, and was included because wild dogs are more active during the denning period (Woodroffe, Groom and McNutt 2017, Rabaiotti and Woodroffe 2019).
 The second variable was rainfall (in mm) on the day of the hunt, as rainfall appears to mitigate the impact of high temperatures on activity levels (Rabaiotti and Woodroffe 2019).
-The third variable was moonlight, expressed in full-moon-hour equivalents, calculated from suncalc (Agafonkin & Thieurmel 2017) in R by multiplying the proportion of the moon that was illuminated, by the number of hours the moon was in the sky between sunset and sunrise.
+The third variable was moonlight, expressed in full-moon-hour equivalents, calculated using suncalc (Agafonkin & Thieurmel 2017) in R by multiplying the proportion of the moon that was illuminated, by the number of hours the moon was in the sky between sunset and sunrise.
 This variable was included as wild dogs are more active on moonlit nights (Cozzi et al. 2012, Rabaiotti and Woodroffe 2019).
 Models of night-time activity included moonlight on the same night, while models of morning activity included the previous night’s moonlight, and models of evening activity included moonlight the subsequent night.
 For models of night-time activity, the time of moonrise and moonset were also included as explanatory variables.

 In the nocturnal prey-switching scenario (Scenario 2), we predicted that impala would use glades more at night and that wild dogs would also therefore preferentially target glades at night.
 To test the first hypothesis, we calculated the proportion of each individual impala’s locations falling within glades during the morning, midday, evening, and night periods for each 24-h period.
 To test the hypothesis that wild dogs hunted in glades more often at night following hot days, we calculated the mean distance to the nearest glade for each night-time hunt period.
-We analysed these outcome variables using GLMMs with Gaussian error distribution, using time of day, temperature, rainfall, and rainfall phase as candidate explanatory variables.
-For wild dogs, we also included explanatory variables describing denning and pack size as these have been shown to impact activity levels in the species.
+We analysed these outcome variables using GLMMs with Gaussian error distribution, using time of day, temperature, daily rainfall, and rainfall phase as candidate explanatory variables.
+Following Ford et al. (2014), we considered days to fall within “wet phases” if >50mm of rain had fallen in the previous four weeks, and classed all other days as falling in “dry phases”.
+In constructing the array of models for multi-model inference, this rainfall phase variable was never included in the same model as daily rainfall, because the two were correlated.
+For wild dogs, we also included explanatory variables describing denning and pack size.